Godiva device

 The radiation source within the Godiva device was a fissile metallic mass (usually highly enriched ^{235}U), about 11.8 in in diameter.
 This was located at the top of a 6.5 ft high metal tower.
 The burst of radiation was produced when a piston of fissile material was quickly inserted into and extracted from a cavity within the larger fissile mass.
 During the time these two masses were combined, they formed a critical mass and a nuclear chain reaction was briefly sustained.

 Godiva's design was inspired by a self terminating property discovered when incorrectly experimenting with the Jemima device in 1952.
 Jemima operated by remotely lifting one stack of enriched uranium-235 disks up towards another, fixed, stack.
-On 18 April 1952, due to a miscalculation, Jemima was assembled with too many disks; this caused an excursion of 1.5 x 10^{16} fissions—an automatic scram—but no damage.
+On 18 April 1952, due to a miscalculation, Jemima was assembled with too many disks; this caused an excursion of 1.5 × 10^{16} fissions—an automatic scram—but no damage.

 On 3 February 1954 and 12 February 1957, accidental criticality excursions occurred, causing damage to the device but only insignificant exposures to personnel.
 This original Godiva device, known as Lady Godiva, was irreparable after the second accident and was replaced by the Godiva II.